antixz1/MSMiniProject/README.md

 # MichaelMiniProject

 # Introduction
-This is a Linux-based python wrapper for a pipeline that takes in an sra accession for E.coli Illumina Reads, assemble the genome, analyze contigs to predict CDS and their functionalties,
+This is a Linux-based python wrapper for a pipeline that takes in an sra accession for E.coli Illumina Reads, assembles the genome, analyzes contigs to predict CDS and their functionalties, and analyzes the transcriptome expression.
 # Installation
 ## Python3
-Python3 must be installed to properly run
+Python3 must be installed on your system to properly run.
+The file MSMiniProject.py should be downloaded from this repository.
 ## Blast+
-Blast+ must be installed to properly run
+Blast+ must be installed on your system to properly run.
 ## Sratoolkit
 Sra toolkit can be downloaded for ubuntu from the [github page](https://github.com/ncbi/sra-tools) by running
 ```